 Paul’s first basis for denying women authority over men is that Adam was created first (2:13).

-I Co 14:33-34 is the only other passage that specifically restricts the ministry of women.
+1 Co 14:33-34 is the only other passage that explicitly restricts the ministry of women.

-This passage is muddied by the affirmation of right of women to prophecy in church meetings.
+This passage is muddied by the affirmation of the right of women to prophecy in church meetings.

-The churches agreed on three points: Women are to be silent at church meetings, are not to speak and are to submit themselves.
-Paul backs this with 2 arguments: 1) the practice of the churches and 2) the Word of God.
+The churches agreed on three points: Women are to be silent at church meetings, are not to speak, and are to submit themselves.
+Paul backs this with two arguments: 1) the practice of the churches and 2) the Word of God.